onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/05_Factor_4_Backing_Services.md

 ### IV.
 Backing Services
-### IV.
-Backing Services
 #### Treat backing services as attached resources

 A backing service is any service the app consumes over the network as part of its normal operation.
 Examples include datastores (such as MySQL or CouchDB), messaging/queueing systems (such as RabbitMQ or Beanstalkd), SMTP services for outbound email (such as Postfix), and caching systems (such as Memcached).

-Backing services like the database are traditionally managed by the same systems administrators as the app’s runtime deploy.
+Backing services, like databases, are traditionally managed by the same system administrators as the app’s runtime deploy.
 In addition to these locally-managed services, the app may also have services provided and managed by third parties.
 Examples include SMTP services (such as Postmark), metrics-gathering services (such as New Relic or Loggly), binary asset services (such as Amazon S3), and even API-accessible consumer services (such as Twitter, Google Maps, or Last.fm).

-The code for a twelve-factor app makes no distinction between local and third party services.
+The code for a twelve-factor app makes no distinction between local and third-party services.
 To the app, both are attached resources, accessed via a URL or other locator/credentials stored in the config.
 A deploy of the twelve-factor app should be able to swap out a local MySQL database with one managed by a third party (such as Amazon RDS) without any changes to the app’s code.
 Likewise, a local SMTP server could be swapped with a third-party SMTP service (such as Postmark) without code changes.
 In both cases, only the resource handle in the config needs to change.

-Lets implement some data storing via **JPA**.
-We are going to use MySql for it Add the next dependencies in your **pom.xml**.
+Lets implement some data storage via **JPA**.
+We are going to use MySQL.
+Add the next dependencies to your `pom.xml`.
 ```
         <dependency>
             <groupId>mysql</groupId>